On Accurate Thinking: Not What, but How to Think

 Have you listened to lectures from Wes Brown, Wayne Dyer, Napoleon Hill, Earl Nightingale, Tony Robbins or Jim Rohn?
 They are all great motivational speakers.
 With Youtube, you have the option of listening to these people for inspiration!
 None of them were perfect, but they all learned from their trials of life.
 And they all decided to share their wisdom.
 Napoleon Hill, specifically, taught about accurate thinking.
 I think our world needs more of that.
 And particularly at this time.

-Our educational system these days, as well as our media, is good at telling people what they should think.
+These days, our educational systems (as well as our media outlets) are good at telling people what they should think.
 But unfortunately, our schools do very little, if any, teaching on how to think accurately.
-As Napoleon Hill said, “You are given, as your richest birthright, the privilege of controlling your own thoughts.
+In a lecture, Napoleon Hill said, “You are given, as your richest birthright, the privilege of controlling your own thoughts.
 Therefore, treat this divine gift with a profound respect to which it is entitled and do not allow anyone to do your thinking for you, to influence your thinking in any manner whatsoever, except by the rules of accurate thinking I am passing on to you.”

 Mr. Hill goes on to lay out those seven rules (listed in a Youtube video) to help us improve our logic.
 I especially appreciate several gems of knowledge from him, such as, “Do your own thinking on all occasions.”
 He emphasizes the importance of the difference between facts and opinions.
 Also, Napoleon says, “Separate facts from fiction or hearsay.”
 And don’t waste your time or brainpower, instead, “Throw out unimportant facts.”